The Center for Simulation and Research at Cincinnati Children’s is one of the largest simulation and education facilities in the region.

 The simulators create real-time responses to critical injury or medical interventions.
 They feature realistic airway, pulmonary, cardiovascular, metabolic and neurological systems.
 Additionally, simulators can be programmed to display a wide range of physiologic conditions and symptoms to create dynamic training for healthcare professionals.

-In addition to patient simulators, the center maintains and utilizes equipment from the clinical environment to realistically create the simulation environment.
+The center maintains and uses equipment from the clinical environment to realistically create the simulation environment.
 Examples include:

 The Center for Simulation and Research is a 13,000-square-foot facility occupying what was formerly the labor and delivery suite of the Bethesda Oak Hospital.
-It has numerous state-of-the-art classrooms, education and simulation suites for the education and training of Cincinnati Children’s personnel as well as the medical community at large.
+It has numerous, education and simulation suites for the education of Cincinnati Children’s personnel as well as the medical community at large.

 The Oak facility houses:

 - A classroom, which can accommodate 30 to 50 personnel

 - Three patient simulation rooms and two task training rooms focused on airway and vascular stations